alaa-alchal/Portfolio/SQL/SQL Basics Project/README.md

+# Topic:

+Exploring and analyzing a data set using SQL.

+# Subject:

+The data set consists of several tables containing information about sales, products, and customers, and we've been using various SQL queries to answer questions about the data.

+I will create tables and fill them from scratch before I start answering the questions, so there is no data table needed to run the codes.

+These are the questions we're covering:

+1. Write a query to calculate the total sales revenue between '2022-01-01' and '2022-01-31':

+2. Write a query to determine the top selling products.

+3. Write a query to find the customers who have spent the most money overall:

+4. Write a query to calculate the average purchase value for each customer.

+5. Write a query to find customers who have made more than 2 purchases.

+6. Write a query to find the most popular product among customers who have spent more than 100 dollars.

+7. Write a query to find the most popular product category.

+8. Write a query to find the products that have the highest profit margin:

+# Project Code:

 To get started, we'll need to create some tables to store our data.
 We'll start by creating a customers table to store information about our customers, such as their name and email address.

     CREATE TABLE customers (